What is low-THC cannabis?

 The medical use of low-THC cannabis does NOT include the following as stated in Section 381.986(1)(j), F.S.:

 - Possession, use, or administration of marijuana that was not purchased or acquired from a medical marijuana treatment center.

-- Possession, use, or administration of marijuana in a form for smoking, in the form of commercially produced food items other than edibles, or of marijuana seeds or flower, except for flower in a sealed, tamper-proof receptacle for vaping.
+- Possession, use, or administration of marijuana in the form of commercially produced food items other than edibles or of marijuana seeds.

 - Use or administration of any form or amount of marijuana in a manner that is inconsistent with the qualified physician’s directions or physician certification.